HazyResearch/lp_rffs/README.md

   We present the commands for several configurations.
 For more examples please browse to [example_runs.sh](./example_runs.sh).

-  * Closed-form kernel ridge regression using 4 bit LP-RFFs on a CPU.
+  * Closed-form kernel ridge regression using 4 bit LP-RFFs on a CPU:
   ```
   python run_model.py \
     --approx_type=cir_rff --n_feat=1000  --n_bit_feat=4  \